rubocop/rubocop-rspec/manual/cops_rspec.md

 --- | --- | --- | --- | ---
 Enabled | Yes | No | 1.43 | -

-Checks that message expectations are not combined with message stubs.
+Checks that message expectations do not have a configured response.

 ### Examples